 Consider the following aftercare points whilst you are taking care of yourself at home after being discharged from the hospital:

 Coronary angioplasty has a high success rate.
 However, it differs in accordance with the condition of the patient.
 According to a study, patients with angina but no history of a heart attack showed a 90% success rate while those who suffered from angina and a heart attack previously showed a 64% success rate.
 A Heart attack reduces the success rate of coronary angioplasty.

 In the blockage of a coronary artery, a stent can be placed in the artery to increase its diameter.
 This keeps the artery open facilitating the blood flow.
-A catheter is used to insert the stent from femoral artery mostly as it is very effective in treating heart diseases.
+A catheter is used to insert the stent from the femoral artery mostly as it is very effective in treating heart diseases.